antrea-io/antrea/docs/windows.md

     # Defaults to "".
 It must be a host string, a host:port pair, or a URL to the base of the apiserver.
     kubeAPIServerOverride: "10.10.1.1:6443"

-    # Option antreaProxy contains AntreaProxy related configuration options.
+    # Option antreaProxy contains Antrea Proxy related configuration options.
     antreaProxy:
-      # ProxyAll tells antrea-agent to proxy ClusterIP Service traffic, regardless of where they come from.
+      # Option proxyAll tells antrea-agent to proxy ClusterIP Service traffic, regardless of where they come from.
       # Therefore, running kube-proxy is no longer required.
-This requires the AntreaProxy feature to be enabled.
+This requires the Antrea Proxy feature to be enabled.
       # Note that this option is experimental.
 If kube-proxy is removed, option kubeAPIServerOverride must be used to access
       # apiserver directly.
       proxyAll: true